Baltimore Greenway Trails Coalition

 Improving Health and Wellness

 In Baltimore, opportunities for physical activity are low, but chronic disease is high.
 While Baltimore has many parks and open spaces in which to be active and connect to nature, a more equitable trail network will open up these places for nearby residents, many of whom face challenges in the built environment for access.
 For decades, entire neighborhoods have been isolated from public outdoor space and transit, making it difficult to be physically active outdoors.
-The completed trail network and the new opportunities it creates for exercise and active transportation will help combat the high rates of obesity (31 percent), high blood pressure (33 percent) and heart disease (26 percent) prevalent in the city.
+The completed trail network and the new opportunities it creates for exercise and active transportation will lead to increasingly accessible places for healthy communities to thrive.

 Protecting Our Environment